 Killingbeck, Leeds gent George Walker (1781-1856), toured Yorkshire in 1813-14, recording the clothing of the ordinary man and woman for his book, ‘Costume of Yorkshire’.

 Plate XXIII showed a teasel field, and was sketched/painted in the village where I grew up.
-Many of Walker’s illustrations had inaccurate details in the background; a market cross where thee never was one; churches with spries that should have had towers, etc. But he has got the Sherburn church and topography right.
-The teasel field workers were gathering the teasels into a makeshift hut, to dry them out before they’d be taken along the road to Leeds, 14 1/2 miles away (the road became the old A1; the major route between England and Scotland).
+Many of Walker’s illustrations had inaccurate details in the background; a market cross where there never was one; churches with spires that should have had towers, etc. But he has got the Sherburn church and topography right.
+The teasel field workers were gathering the teasels into a makeshift hut, to dry them out before they’d be taken along the road to Leeds, 14 1/2 miles away (along the old Great North Road).